mefellows/respite/README.md

 Use the following Mixins to enhance your Controllers

-* CachingSupport - to provide access to a Caching DSL within your routes
+* CachingSupport - to provide automatic Route caching & an ad-hoc Caching DSL within your routes
+* MetricSupport - for detailed instrumentation of API calls with its own API + Administration user interface

+## Roadmap

+* Metrics
+ * GUI with pretty charts and stuff
+ * Persistent metrics sink
+* Oauth 2.0 Integration
+ * Provider Server
+ * Client Server
 * HateosSupport - to link data models together (not required for Mongo setup)
 * PaginationSupport - to enable REST pagination on CRUD objects
-* RepositorySupport - for enhanced Repository access
-* MetricSupport - for detailed instrumentation of API calls with its own API + Administration user interface

 ## Status

-This is very early stages and subject to dramatic change - use at your own risk.
+This is early stages and subject to dramatic change - use at your own risk.

 ## API Documentation